 Coco Chanel invented the concept of “costume jewelry” by creating designs that mixed fake pearls and stones with real pearls and diamonds.

 Once we pulled out all my clothes and separated them into the three groups, I had a much more manageable closet.
 And unbelievably, I was able to let go of EIGHT bags full of clothes.
-It feels good to know someone else will benefit from them now that they aren’t collecting dust in my closet.
+It feels good to know someone else is benefiting from them now that they aren’t collecting dust in my closet.
 Plus it definitely feels good to be able to see what I actually have when I want to get dressed!
 I have way less wardrobe stress now.
+Even if most days I’m sitting around the house in loungewear.

 On average, people in Manhattan spend the most on apparel per month — $362.
 For comparison, shoppers in Tucson, Ariz., spend the least — $131.